 We must do better when it comes to securing affordable health insurance – especially when you have a sick child.

-Bridget entered this race for many personal reasons, but none with more personal importance than increasing awareness of the need to secure affordable health care and changing our approach - especially for those who survive a life-threatening illness and come out the other side with a pre-existing condition.
+Bridget entered the political arena for many personal reasons, but none with more personal importance than increasing awareness of the need to secure affordable health care and changing our approach – especially for those who survive a life-threatening illness and come out the other side with a pre-existing condition.

 Good jobs.
 Good wages.

 Bridget and her husband, Joe, have four children.
 In a few years they’ll be graduating college and ready to enter the workforce.
 Bridget and Joe were lucky to be able to come back to Northeast PA after college and raise their family here.
 And they want their children and grandchildren to have the same options.

 Our communities deserve good jobs at a good wage.
 We must make Northeast Pennsylvania a compelling and inviting place for small business owners to set up shop and for the job-creating industry to take root.